Florian Mayer

 Florian Mayer ([ˈfloːʁi̯aːn ˈmaɪɐ]; born 5 October 1983) is a German former professional tennis player.

 Mayer reached his career-high singles ranking of world No. 18 in June 2011.
-Also in 2011, Mayer won his first ATP title after four previous defeats in ATP finals.
+Also in 2011, Mayer won his first ATP Tour title after four previous defeats in ATP finals.

 Mayer competed at the 2004 Summer Olympics.
 At the 2004 Wimbledon Championships, Mayer reached the quarter-finals, which is his best Grand Slam result to date.
 He received the ATP Newcomer of the Year award in 2004.
 Eight years later, Mayer made his second Grand Slam quarter-final, once again at Wimbledon.

 The biggest win of his career came at the 2011 Shanghai Rolex Masters when he upset twenty-time Grand Slam champion Rafael Nadal in the round of 16.

 Mayer was known for his unorthodox style of play.
 He had a long backswing on his forehand and backhand and used many different slices and spin on his backhand side.
 He was also known for his jumping backhand dropshots which caught many of his opponents on the backfoot.

 Mayer retired from professional tennis after the 2018 US Open.

 Career

 2009

-Florian made a return from injury reaching the final of the Nouméa Challenger but losing to Brendan Evans.
-Mayer then qualified for the main draw of the Australian Open by beating Sergei Bubka, Blaž Kavčič and Amer Delic.
+Mayer made a return from injury reaching the final of the Nouméa Challenger but losing to Brendan Evans.
+Mayer then qualified for the main draw of the Australian Open by beating Sergey Bubka, Blaž Kavčič and Amer Delić.
 There he beat Lamine Ouahab in the first round, and then lost to Juan Martín del Potro in the second round.